 Updated on August 29, 2018

-Sony's Seed Acceleration Program (SAP) was launched in April 2014 to collect ideas that are beyond existing business categories and develop them for commercialization.
+Sony Startup Acceleration Program was launched in April 2014 to collect ideas that are beyond existing business categories and develop them for commercialization.
 The Sony Group has a broad array of human and management resources in electronics, entertainment, financial services, and other fields.
 Sony seeks to launch new businesses and achieve innovative breakthroughs by leveraging collaboration involving technologies and talents that cut across the boundaries of existing specialties, and by accelerating the establishment of tie-ups with joint venture companies that are active in complementary fields.

 Under the First Flight crowdfunding model, a project undergoing evaluation for possible launch as a new business is announced to the public as quickly as possible to get more people involved in considering whether it meets real market needs and exploring whether it can be turned into a marketable product.
 In addition, business proposals and progress in the development process are reported on the website to elicit customer feedback that can then be incorporated into the development process.